RacecarJ/installRACECARJ/README.md

 The file installMITRACECAR.sh will install the MIT RACECAR software.
 Before running installMITRACECAR.sh, the Stereolabs ZED camera driver must be installed.
 The ZED camera driver is available at: https://www.stereolabs.com/developers/

-Note that these repositories are in development, and are subject to change soon.
+Note that this repository is in development, and is subject to change soon.

 The installation script: